-Whether you yearn to be the next Billboard chart-topper, or just earn first chair in your orchestra, excelling in music takes hard work, dedication and a commitment to practicing to get there.
-Yesterday we discussed some tips for avoiding injuries as a musician, including warm-up exercises, stretches and proper posture.
-But if you’ve been playing for a while and adopted bad habits from the start, it may take the expertise of a professional music teacher to help you correct those habits.
+Whether you want to be the next Billboard chart-topper, or just earn first chair in your orchestra, excelling in music takes hard work, dedication and a commitment to practicing to get there.
+And if you’ve been trying to learn on your own, there is a chance you’ve adopted some less-than-perfect habits, such as poor posture or incorrect fingerings.
+To truly correct those habits and get to the next level, private lessons are your next step.
 While YouTube videos may be good for learning a couple of guitar chords, they don’t provide the one-on-one feedback that a private teacher will.

 - Has this teacher had a criminal background check done?